zivtech/gh-ai-workflow/README.md

-# 🚀 GitHub Workflows

-This repository contains automated workflows used by Zivtech to improve engineering processes, code quality, and security.
-**All workflows in this repository are documented in this README.** Please update this file when new workflows are added.

-> **Organization Variables:**
-> All `OPENAI_*` variables and secrets are set at the organization level by default.
-Individual projects may override these settings if necessary.

----

-## 🤖🛡️ AI Code Quality & Security Check
+## 🤖🛡️ GitHub Workflow for AI Code Quality & Security Check

 This workflow uses [OpenAI](https://platform.openai.com/docs/api-reference) models to provide automated reviews of code changes for quality and security, posting AI-generated feedback directly on pull requests related to custom Drupal modules and themes.